imedslab/DeepKnee/README.md

 "Automatic knee osteoarthritis diagnosis from plain radiographs: A deep learning-based approach."
 Scientific reports 8.1 (2018): 1727.

+The technology was also validated on external data in this paper:
+- Vaattovaara, E., Panfilov, E., Tiulpin, A., Niinimäki, T., Niinimäki, J., Saarakkala, S., & Nevalainen, M. T. (2025).
+Kellgren-Lawrence Grading of Knee Osteoarthritis using Deep Learning: Diagnostic Performance with External Dataset and Comparison with Four Readers.
+Osteoarthritis and Cartilage Open, 100580.

 # Authors
 The whole package was built by Aleksei Tiulpin (@lext).
 Egor Panfilov (@soupault) has built most of DeepKnee v1: https://github.com/MIPT-Oulu/DeepKnee-web (archived).